 There has been a major trend in port privatisations in Turkey.
-As at August 2021, of the 181 coastal facilities suitable for international shipping in Turkey, only nine ports (Haydarpaşa, İzmir, Sarayburnu, Kuruçeşme Pier 1, Kuruçeşme Pier 2, Kabatepe, Taşucu, Uğurlu and Kuzu) are owned and operated by the Turkish government.
+As at August 2023, of the 181 coastal facilities suitable for international shipping in Turkey, only nine ports (Haydarpaşa, İzmir, Sarayburnu, Kuruçeşme Pier 1, Kuruçeşme Pier 2, Kabatepe, Taşucu, Uğurlu and Kuzu) are owned and operated by the Turkish government.
 In 2004, the High Board of Privatisation issued Decision No. 2004/128, which allowed the privatisation of seven of Turkey's largest and most significant ports (Bandırma, İzmir, Samsun, Derince, Mersin and Iskenderun) via a build-operate-transfer (BOT) model.
 Following the 2004 decision, the trend continued, leading to the current status of nearly all of Turkey's ports having been privatised through BOT structures or concession agreements.
 Turkey does not give private entities the right of ownership of ports, but instead gives them a right of operation for a maximum of 49 years.
+Per a temporary provision added to the Law on Privatisation (No. 4046), private entities with the right to operate ports for less than 49 years were given the opportunity to complete this period to 49 years upon an application and against consideration.
+However, the Turkish Constitutional Court found this provision to be unconstitutional and annulled it in mid-2022.